 But what if, after changing your air filter, the HVAC is still not blowing cold air?

 A dirty air filter is not the only cause of the HVAC not blowing cold air.
 After replacing the filter, you should wait at least 12 hours before running the system.
-If the AC is still not blowing cold air, it could signify that you have a refrigerant leak, a damaged condenser, or your entire mechanical system needing maintenance.
+If the AC is still not blowing cold air, it could signify that you have a refrigerant leak, a damaged condenser, or your entire mechanical system needs maintenance.

 However, other reasons your HVAC unit is not blowing cold air may be something you can easily fix yourself.
 You may want to troubleshoot the problems before contacting a professional repair service.